Documentation Menu

 Interests

 Interests are how you tell Scour what you care about.
-Add a few topics, and Scour uses semantic matching to find relevant content across thousands of sources.
+Add a few topics, and Scour finds relevant content across thousands of sources by combining two kinds of matching: what an article means and what it actually says.

 What Interests Do